Project-Readme/ReadMe-EXPO/README.md

 Enter ReadMe: an offline-first mobile app that—together with its [companion browser extension](https://github.com/Project-Readme/ReadMe-browser-extension "extension repository")—allows a reader to save articles, blog posts, and other text from their desktops and retrieve that content later for reading on their mobile device.
 If a user does run out of things to read our app has recommendations for them on the home screen.

-The ReadMe App was built using React Native, Redux, and Cloud Firestore.
+TheReadMe App was built by [Simon](https://github.com/orgs/Project-Readme/people/SimonGutierrez), [Dan](https://github.com/orgs/Project-Readme/people/dan2298), [Sarah](https://github.com/orgs/Project-Readme/people/sarahtrefethen) and [Bryce](https://github.com/orgs/Project-Readme/people/theNdroid) using React Native, Redux, and Cloud Firestore.

 ## Getting Started